Satellite communication system, installation tools, solar panels, battery power station, cables, and two-years of high-speed internet service

 Logistics & Field Equipment

-associated with staff, international and domestic transportation, meals, lodging, field supplies & equipment, medicines, and medical supplies, and collecting microbiome samples.
+Staff, guides, international and domestic transportation, meals, lodging, field supplies & equipment, community workshops, medicines, and medical supplies, and collection and transport of microbiome samples.

 WHAT IS THE GOOD PROJECT?